Educating yourself about your state’s knife laws is essential, especially if you frequently need to walk around with a knife in the streets.

 What Defines a Knife in Arizona?

-Under Arizona’s state law, a knife is any tool with a sharp or pointed blade and can be used for cutting.
+Under Arizona’s state law, a knife is any tool with a sharp or pointed blade that can be used for cutting.
 In addition, a knife can be used as a weapon.
 However, this definition differs from deadly weapons, which are specifically designed to kill.
 These include firearms and swords.

 In other words, a knife in Arizona isn’t a weapon unless somebody commits a crime with it.